-Key audit matter How the scope of our audit addressed the key audit matter Valuation of unquoted investments See note 12 and note 19 and accounting policy on page 82 100% of the underlying investment portfolio is represented by unquoted equity and loan stock.
-There is a high level of estimation uncertainty involved in determining the unquoted equity and loan stock investment valuations.
-The Investment Manager's fees are based on the value of the net assets of the VCT.
-The Investment Manager is responsible for preparing the valuation of investments which are reviewed and approved by the Board.
-Notwithstanding this review, there is a potential risk of misstatement in the investment valuations.
-For these reasons we considered the valuation of unquoted investments to be a key audit matter.
-For the venture investments (representing 99% of the portfolio), we have tested on a sample basis and performed the following procedures: Agreed inputs to valuations to third party data such as board packs or underlying investee companies where appropriate; Considered and verified the valuation methodology used for investments valuation is as per the International Private Equity and Venture Capital Valuation ("IPEV") Guidelines and IFRS 13 - Fair Value Measurement ("IFRS 13"); • Re-performed the calculation of the investment value attributable to the Company; • Verified and benchmarked key inputs and estimates to independent information and our own research; • For investments held at the price of recent transaction (i.e recent purchase or funding round), we obtained evidence of the transaction price and considered whether the terms of the transaction are relevant and form a basis for the fair value at the year end, considering the investment manager's assessment of progress against milestones; Considered how sensitive the individual valuations are to key subjective inputs (for example % discount applied to recent price) to assist in assessing the overall appropriateness of the approach taken.
-In respect of the investment valued using discounted cash flow models ("DCF") (representing 1% of the portfolio), we have tested the investmer and performed the following specific procedures: Considered the appropriateness of the overall fair value and valuation movement in the period by reviewing and challenging the key assumptions including discount factors, inflation, asset life, and power price applied by benchmarking to available industry data and verifying these to supporting evidence; With the use of our internal valuations experts we assessed the appropriateness of the assumptions, including the discount rate, inflation and power price; Vouched cash balance and other working capital balances to bank statements and investee company management accounts; and Performed sensitivity analysis by adjusting certain key inputs in order to calculate a reasonable range of possible valuations where appropriate.
-Key Observations: Based on the procedures performed, we consider the estimates and judgements made in the valuation of unquoted investments to be appropriate.
-Our application of materiality
+How the scope of our audit addressed the key audit matter

+For the venture investments (representing 99% of the portfolio), we have tested on a sample basis and performed the following procedures:

+- Agreed inputs to valuations to third party data such as board packs of underlying investee companies where appropriate; - Considered and verified the valuation methodology used for investments valuation is as per the International Private Equity and Venture Capital Valuation ("IPEV") Guidelines and IFRS 13 - Fair Value Measurement ("IFRS 13"); - Re-performed the calculation of the investment value attributable to the Company; - Verified and benchmarked key inputs and estimates to independent information and our own research; - For investments held at the price of recent transaction (i.e recent purchase or funding round), we obtained evidence of the transaction price and considered whether the terms of the transaction are relevant and form a basis for the fair value at the year end, considering the investment manager's assessment of progress against milestones; - Considered how sensitive the individual valuations are to key subjective inputs (for example % discount applied to recent price) to assist in assessing the overall appropriateness of the approach taken.

+In respect of the investment valued using discounted cash flow models ("DCF") (representing 1% of the portfolio), we have tested the investment and performed the following specific procedures:

+- Considered the appropriateness of the overall fair value and valuation movement in the period by reviewing and challenging the key assumptions including discount factors, inflation, asset life, and power price applied by benchmarking to available industry data and verifying these to supporting evidence; - With the use of our internal valuations experts we assessed the appropriateness of the assumptions, including the discount rate, inflation and power price; - Vouched cash balance and other working capital balances to bank statements and investee company management accounts; and - Performed sensitivity analysis by adjusting certain key inputs in order to calculate a reasonable range of possible valuations where appropriate.